FHIR/sql-on-fhir-v2/tests/readme.md

 ## For test contributors

-- Create json file with test case
+- Create json file in `content` with test case
 - Before committing tests - run `npm run fmt` for uniform formatting and `npm run build` to validate the tests structure

 ## For implementers